A Non-Expert's Introduction to Data Ethics for Mathematicians: Research Replication and Ethics, Open Data and Code, the Tension Between Privacy and Open Data and Code, and Some Controversy

 To the extent possible, it is very important to publish the relevant data and code (including code to reproduce all figures) that accompanies a scholarly manuscript.\footnote{In the interest of admitting my own flaws, I note that I have been imperfect in my career about publishing source code with my papers.
 I am doing this increasingly often, and I seek to improve further.} In a manuscript, one also should explicitly and carefully discuss each step in the procedures for data anonymization, cleaning, sampling, and transformation.
 It is important to be explicit about anything that one does with data so that readers know precisely what choices have been made and can then evaluate whether or not they think that those choices are good ones for the analysis in a manuscript.
 For example, sampling biases can change the properties of data in fundamental ways \cite{stumpf2005}.
 Additionally, by providing the original data when possible, others can analyze that data in procedures that involve different choices.
 There are many choices that scientists make in data analysis --- it is impossible not to make such choices --- but these choices are a part of the scientific procedure in conducting research, so it is imperative to inform others of exactly what one has done (with particular highlighting of choices) in any scientific work.
 They may want to make different choices.

 In making data publicly available, posting the output of synthetic models is safer than posting even the safest real-world data (see Section \ref{concern}).
-When using synthetic data, such as the output of numerical simulations of a differential equation or data that one generates from a random-network model, it is good to publish the code to generate the output data (e.g., the examples) that one uses in a manuscript.
-One way to do this is as supplementary material on a journal website; another way is through repositories such as Bitbucket, GitLab, and GitHub.
+When using synthetic data, such as the output of numerical simulations of a differential equation or data that one generates from a random-network model, it is good to publish code to generate the output data (e.g., the examples) that is presented in a manuscript.
+Publishing user-friendly and open-source code is important for a paper's readers, and it also facilitates the fair evaluation of methods and results.
+One way to publish code is as supplementary material on a journal website; another way is through repositories such as Bitbucket, GitLab, and GitHub.
 Posting synthetic data is relevant not only for the output of numerical computations and any other data that one generates, but also even for examples (such as adjacency matrices in a paper about networks) that one constructs by hand in a definition--theorem--proof paper.
 How relevant it is to include such data depends on the sizes of the examples.
 Even posting the entries of a $10 \times 10$ matrix in a repository saves time for others and reduces transcription errors.

 We are all human and it is easy to forget something or to inadvertently be insufficiently precise about a procedure, so gaps often occur.
 If somebody e-mails you to ask for a clarification, copy of code (even if poorly commented), or something else, it is important to respond and provide it to them (assuming that it is something that you have the legal and ethical right to provide).